Brainspotting Trauma Therapy

 Start Healing and Feel Safe Again

 At Eddins Counseling Group, we aim to make a difference in your life by offering a variety of approaches for treating trauma, including Brainspotting trauma therapy.
-If you’re ready to heal your trauma and grow at a deeper level, please contact us.
+If you’re ready to heal your trauma or posttraumatic stress disorder and grow at a deeper level, please contact us.

-For questions call 832-559-2622 or click here to schedule an appointment with a Brainspotting therapist.
+For questions call 832-559-2622 or click below to schedule an appointment with a Brainspotting therapist.